bookingfastpro/BookingFastApp/DATABASE_MIGRATION_COMPLETE.md

 ✅ Build completed successfully
 ✅ All critical columns verified
 ✅ All functions created with correct signatures
-✅ RLS policies active on all tables
+✅ RLS policies active on all tables (no recursion)
 ✅ Triggers and automated workflows operational
+✅ Fixed infinite recursion in team_members RLS policies ✅ Added missing invited_at column to team_invitations

 ## Next Steps